ddev/ddev.com/src/content/blog/watch-ddev-local-new-casual-webhosting-feature.md

 2. Install Docker ([docs](https://ddev.readthedocs.io/en/stable/users/docker%5Finstallation/#linux-installation-docker-and-docker-compose) : `sudo apt-get update && sudo apt-get install [docker.io](<http://docker.io>) docker-compose`).
 Don’t forget the post-install action required of adding your user to the Docker group, `sudo usermod -aG docker $USER`.
 3. Check out the site code.
 4. `cd` into your project and `ddev config`, then `ddev config --additional-fqdns=test.your.fqdn`
-5. `ddev config global --router-bind-all-interfaces --omit-containers=dba,ddev-ssh-agent --use-hardened-images --use-letsencrypt [-letsencrypt-email=you@example.com](<mailto:--letsencrypt-email=you@example.com>)` will set DDEV to listen on all interfaces (not just localhost), not install phpMyAdmin or the ssh-agent, use the hardened images, and configure Let’s Encrypt.
+5. `ddev config global --router-bind-all-interfaces --omit-containers=dba,ddev-ssh-agent --use-hardened-images --use-letsencrypt [-letsencrypt-email=you@example.com](<mailto:--letsencrypt-email=you@example.com>)` will set DDEV to listen on all interfaces (not only localhost), not install phpMyAdmin or the ssh-agent, use the hardened images, and configure Let’s Encrypt.
 6. `ddev start`
 7. Import site user-generated files with `ddev import-files` or rsync or any other way you want to do it.
 8. Import site database with `ddev import-db`